YellowMinionPlannet/Notes/OfficialDoc_React/OfficialDOc_React_2025_1_25.md

 ## Installation
 # LEARN REACT
 ## Describing the UI
+SUMMARY:
+- Basic concept about JSX component and Nested Component
+- Curly Braces Expression
+- Concept about Props and special Props children
+- Conditional Rendering
+- Iterate collection of components
+- Concept about pure component
+- UI Tree concept
 ## Adding Interactivity
+SUMMARY:
+- How to add events to component
+- State concept
+- Batch state updates
+- Example and pitfalls about updating reference type state.

 `useState` and `useReducer` all act like a memory or snapshot of the current rendering page.
 When the state changes, by calling setState or dispatch, it triggers the page to re-render.

 Local variable is different from the state.
 When you use something like `setState([Primitive Value])` it changes the state, but this does not affect the local variable at current rendering round, but the local variable related will be updated when re-rendering is done.
 This change happens immediately through triggered event, and will cause the re-rendering if there's no further state manipulation.